Self-contained and quick-response system designed for reliable communication in emergency situations

 Quick Deployment and Flexible Networking

-Small in size and light in weight, the ES-100 products are easy to move and transport.
-With WANET technology, ES-100 enables quick and flexible network establishment and timely react to emergent issues.
-ES-100 adopts peer-to-peer Ad-Hoc networking design.
+Small in size and light in weight, the E-Pack 100 products are easy to move and transport.
+With WANET technology, E-Pack 100 enables quick and flexible network establishment and timely react to emergent issues.
+E-Pack100 adopts peer-to-peer Ad-Hoc networking design.
 Any nodes can join or leave the network at any time, enabling flexible networking and dynamic deployment topology.

-Staff can be immediately reached to each other anytime, anywhere to ensure the work efficiency.
+Staff can immediately reach each other anytime, anywhere to ensure work efficiency

 Enhanced Worker Safety